modernistik/TimeZoneLocate/README.md

 # TimeZoneLocate

-This utility is the Swift 3.0 port of the [APTimeZones](https://github.com/Alterplay/APTimeZones) library with the support for bundled frameworks.
+This utility is the Swift port of the [APTimeZones](https://github.com/Alterplay/APTimeZones) library with the support for bundled frameworks.
 If your project is Objective-C, we recommend using theirs.

-For Swift 2 version, use version `0.1.0`.
+For Swift 4 version, use version `0.4.0`.
 For Swift 3 version, use version `0.3.0`.

-For Swift 4 version, use version `0.4.0`. (coming soon)
+For Swift 2 version, use version `0.1.0`.

 ### Usage: